John Loves Mary: Original play

-The play was directed by Josh Logan who called it "very light but terribly funny".
+The play was directed by Joshua Logan who called it "very light but terribly funny".
 He was introduced to it by Leland Hayward who was unable to produce it himself.
 Logan invested the play in partnership with Rodgers and Hammerstein, whom he invited in to thank them for Annie Get Your Gun.
 The play received good reviews — Logan said "Krasna had written and constructed a brilliant piece of machinery; I had simply staged it.
 Because of my admiration for him, a guilt set in that kept me from enjoying my success.
 I began to drink a bit."

 Reception

 Bosley Crowther of The New York Times wrote a negative review of the film, finding that it "does not have the natural spontaneity nor the artificial smoothness of the play.
 Something has been subtracted in the transmission to the screen, and this time 'John Loves Mary' carries neither conviction nor charm."
 Variety, however, called it "a punchy laugh-getter ...
 Pacing of David Butler's direction is very sharp, whipping the laughs together in rapid-fire order as the visual and verbal gags are brought on.
 It's good fun, even at its silliest, with a minimum of sagging moments."
 Harrison's Reports declared, "A highly amusing romantic comedy-farce ...
 The story itself is thin and improbable, but these weaknesses are more than overcome by the many comical farcical situations that will keep audiences laughing throughout."
 The Monthly Film Bulletin wrote: "This film is good largely because of its witty and humorous dialogue.
 The portrayals are good, and Ronald Reagan and Jack Carson are amusing."
 John McCarten of The New Yorker called it "a thin war comedy on the stage and it's even thinner as a movie."